Prateek-Yashaswi/springboot-template-plugin/readme.md

 This will generate a project 'demo' with group id 'com.example' and artifact id 'demo'.
 The spring version that'll be used is 3.2.0 with the application.yaml & a dockerfile.
 You can remove the optional parameters if needed.

+## 🤝 Contributing

+We welcome contributions!
+Please check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## 👨‍💻 Developer Details

 | Name             | Contact                                                                                                                                                     |